National Seniors Member Discount

 Day 5: Byron Bay

-Day 6: Springbrook National Park / Gold Coast / Brisbane
+Day 6: Gold Coast to Brisbane

 This morning, head to The Farm – a collection of micro-businesses on a working farm focusing on growing, feeding and educating through community farming.
-Maybe grab some breakfast here and pick up a few things to have for lunch later on.
+Maybe grab some breakfast here and add a few extra snacks to have for lunch later on.
 Continue to Springbrook National Park and take a short walk to Natural Bridge rock arch which was formed by the force of the waterfall over the basalt cave.
 This afternoon, head to the famous Surfers Paradise on the Gold Coast for some beach time before continuing onto Brisbane where you’ll spend the night.

-Day 7: Brisbane / Noosa / Hervey Bay
+Day 7: Hervey Bay

 The next part of your adventure begins with a welcome meeting at 10 am.
-Then drive to Noosa Heads – a serene town in Queensland by the sea – where you can grab some lunch, relax on the beach or go shopping in the cute boutique shops.
-If you’d like, maybe use your free time here to do part of the Noosa Coastal Walk and look out for local flora and fauna.
+Then, drive to Noosa Heads, where you can grab some lunch, relax on the beach or go shopping in the boutique shops.
+If you’d like, maybe use your free time here to do part of the Noosa Coastal Walk and look for local flora and fauna.
 This afternoon, you’ll hit the road again for the coastal city of Hervey Bay, where you’ll spend the night.

-Day 8: K'gari (Fraser Island) / Hervey Bay
+Day 8: Hervey Bay

-After breakfast this morning, you’ll head to the stunning K'gari (previously known as Fraser Island) by ferry for a day trip.
+After breakfast this morning, you’ll head to the island of K'gari (previously known as Fraser Island) by ferry for a daytrip.
 The name change is a major milestone in a long-running campaign by the Butchulla people, whose original name for this place means ‘paradise’ – and you’ll soon see why.
-Set off on an adventure through the breathtaking landscape.
-Start off with an adventurous drive along 75 Mile Beach Road – one of the best coastal drives in the country.
-Take a refreshing dive into the crystal-clear water of Boorangoora (Lake McKenzie) – an island icon.
-The lake is world famous for its turquoise colours and delicate white, 92% pure silica sand.
-Take another dip, this time in the fresh waters of Eli Creek, then visit the Maheno shipwreck and the coloured sands of the pinnacles.
-From tropical dense rainforest to wild offshore waters, you’ll witness the contrasting fauna and terrain of this truly unique island as you venture across undulating dunes and vast golden beaches in search of the iconic outback creature – the dingo.
-Tonight, head back to Hervey Bay where you can rest and recharge.
+Set off on an adventure through the landscape, starting with an adventurous drive along the sand roads of 75 Mile Beach Road.
+Then, take a dive into the clear rainwater lake of Boorangoora (Lake McKenzie), famous for its turqouise water filtered by its 92 per cent pure silica sand.
+Head over to another of the island’s safe swimming spots, the fresh waters of Eli Creek, before a visit to the Maheno shipwreck and coloured sands of the pinnacles.
+Tonight, head back to Hervey Bay for a free evening to rest and recharge.

-Day 9: Hervey Bay / Overnight Train
+Day 9: Hervey Bay

-Enjoy a free day in Hervey Bay today – one of the best sites for observing humpback whales during migration season, and the world’s first certified Whale Heritage Area.
-If the month is right, maybe spend the morning whale watching on the water, or rent a bike to cycle along the foreshore.
-Or you could take a leisurely stroll along the water’s edge, go kayaking or just enjoy one of the many gorgeous beaches nearby.
-Make sure you pick up some snacks for tonight's overnight train journey north on the famous 'Spirit of Queensland', from the train station at Maryborough West to Proserpine, just south-west of Airlie Beach, arriving early tomorrow morning.
+Enjoy a free day in Hervey Bay today – a prime location for observing humpback whales during migration season and the world’s first certified Whale Heritage Area.
+If the month is right, maybe spend the morning whale-watching on the water, or rent a bike to cycle along the foreshore.
+You could also take a leisurely stroll along the water’s edge, go kayaking or just enjoy one of the many Queensland beaches nearby.
+Make sure you pick up some snacks for tonight's overnight train journey north on the famous 'Spirit of Queensland.'
+Depart from the train station at Maryborough West and arrive in Proserpine, south-west of Airlie Beach, arriving early tomorrow morning.

 Day 10: Airlie Beach

 Your new leader will meet you at Proserpine train station early this morning.
 Head for an optional breakfast and caffeine hit at a local café in Airlie Beach.
-Your day is free to explore this coastal paradise dotted with palm trees.
-This hub town of the popular Whitsundays has beer gardens, trendy cafes and a lawn-fringed swimming lagoon.
-Maybe stroll around and explore, visit some local swimming spots for a refreshing dip or find a seat at one of the many bars and watch the sun sparkle on the water.
+Your day is free to explore this hub town of the popular Whitsundays, which has plenty of beer gardens, trendy cafes and a lawn-fringed swimming lagoon.
+Whether you want to just kick back by the water or get out into nature on a coastal hike, there’s plenty on offer.
 Get to know your new leader tonight with an optional group dinner.

-Day 11: Whitsunday Islands / Whitehaven Beach / Airlie Beach
+Day 11: Airlie Beach

-Today you’ll head out on a full-day tour to Whitehaven Beach, in the heart of the Whitsunday Islands and in the centre of the Great Barrier Reef.
-Start with a walk to the spectacular Hill Inlet Lookout, where you can take photos of the sweeping ocean views.
-Then, hit the water and go snorkelling at one of the secret spots today's guide will show you.
-See coral reefs, colourful fish, turtles, clams and other marine life.
+Today you’ll head out on a full-day tour to Whitehaven Beach in the heart of the Whitsunday Islands and the centre of the Great Barrier Reef.
+Start with a walk to the Hill Inlet Lookout – one of the most famous lookout spots for wide spanning views of the Whitsundays’ white sands and blue waters.
+Then, throw your swimsuit on to go snorkelling at one of the secret spots that your guide will show you.
+See coral reefs, tropical fish, turtles, clams and other marine life.
 Then, enjoy an included lunch and take a boat to the southern end of the 7 km stretch of Whitehaven Beach, taking the chance to kick back and relax in the sun after a day of outdoor adventures.
-Tonight, back in Airlie Beach, maybe head to one of the local bars for a cocktail (or two) and watch the sunset.
+Tonight, back in Airlie Beach, maybe head to one of the local bars for a toast at sunset.

-Today is a long day of travel, interspersed with some stops to stretch your legs.
-Your first stop is Townsville.
-Head to Castle Hill lookout when you arrive and take some photos of the gorgeous views of the town and ocean below.
+Today is a long day of travel with some stops to stretch your legs.
+Your first stop is Townsville, where you’ll head to Castle Hill lookout, walking the track up to the 360-degree viewpoint of the town, Coral Sea and Magnetic Island.
 You’ll have some free time for lunch and to chill by the water.
-Carry on to Big Crystal Creek in the Paluma Range National Park, where you can take a stroll, swim in the creek or just relax among the sounds of local birdlife.
-This afternoon, you’ll head to Lucinda, where you’ll spend the night.
+Then, carry on to Big Crystal Creek in the Paluma Range National Park for a stroll, swim in the creek or quiet time relaxing to the sounds of local birdlife.
+This afternoon, depart for Lucinda, your location for the night.

-Day 13: Mungalla Station / Mission Beach
+Day 13: Mission Beach

-This morning after breakfast, drive to Mungalla station, where you’ll meet the First Nations owners of the land – the Nywaigi people – and learn about their culture and history, including about the brutal conflicts with European settlers.
+This morning after breakfast, drive to Mungalla Station to meet the Traditional Custodians of the land, the Nywaigi people.
+Learn about their culture and history, including the brutal conflicts with European settlers, during a guided tour.
 The story you’ve been told will come to life as you visit an exhibition of pictures within the historic homestead.
-Then head out and explore the Mungalla wetlands in search of aquatic birdlife.
-Drive to Mission Beach this afternoon – a small coastal town with expansive beaches, lined with palm trees.
-Stop in Tully along the way to stretch your legs, then ask your leader for the best way to spend your night.
+Then, head out and explore the Mungalla wetlands in search of aquatic birdlife like spoonbills, magpie geese and egrets.
+Drive to Mission Beach this afternoon – a small coastal town on the Cassowary Coast known for its beaches lined by palm trees and rainforests filled with cassowaries.
+Stop in Tully along the way to stretch your legs and tonight, maybe ask your leader for their favourite local restaurant.

-Day 14: Atherton Tablelands / Cairns
+Day 14: Cairns

-This morning after breakfast, drive to Millaa Millaa Falls for a nature walk and perhaps a refreshing swim in the cascades.
-Stop in for lunch at a local cafe at Yungaburra, then take the Curtain Fig boardwalk to see the iconic tree this park was named after – this park protects endangered mabi forest and a large green fig tree with extensive aerial roots that drop 15 m to the forest floor, forming a ‘curtain’.
+Have breakfast before driving to Millaa Millaa Falls for a nature walk and optional swim in the cascades.
+Stop for lunch at a local cafe at Yungaburra, then walk along the Curtain Fig boardwalk to see the heritage-listed tree this park was named after – this park protects endangered mabi forest and a large green fig tree with extensive aerial roots that drop 15 m to the forest floor, forming a ‘curtain’.
 After, head to Lake Eacham – the site of an old volcano and home to Australia’s largest python!
-Here, maybe take a swim (just keep an eye out for the resident freshwater crocodile).
-This afternoon, you’ll drive to Cairns, where your trip will come to an end at approximately 5pm.
+Here, maybe go for a swim or walk the rainforest tracks, looking for native wildlife like the musky rat-kangaroo.
+This afternoon, you’ll drive to Cairns, where your trip will come to an end at approximately 5 pm.
 If you’d like to stay longer, just speak to your booking agent.

 Inclusions Expand